l0r3zz/sloblackswan/README.md

 In the realm of system reliability, we often find ourselves trying to prepare for the unexpected.
 But what happens when the unexpected isn't just a blip in our metrics, but rather an event so profound it challenges our very understanding of what's possible?
 This is where two concepts collide: the Black Swan event and the Service Level Objective (SLO).

-Today we are going to talk about service metrics, different types of swans and a couple of pachyderms, and a jellyfish.
+Today we are going to talk about service metrics, different types of swans, a couple of pachyderms, and a jellyfish.
 And how proper ability to identify these animals when they cross our paths, along with appropriate observability and foresight, can keep our complex systems humming along.

 ---